ucloud/terraform-provider-ucloud/examples/eip/README.md

 # Elastic IP Example

 The eip example launches elastic ip and also bind Host instance.
+The count parameter in variables.tf can let you create specify number Host instances.

 To run, configure your UCloud provider as described in https://www.terraform.io/docs/providers/ucloud/index.html